 Scheduling social media content offers tons of benefits—except when it doesn’t.
 Avoid these 10 major social media scheduling mistakes.

-Scheduling social media content helps improve your work productivity, but automating your publishing workflow needs to be done thoughtfully.
+Scheduling social media content with a social media post scheduler will improve your work productivity, but automating your publishing workflow needs to be done thoughtfully.
 It doesn’t mean that you should put your social media schedule on autopilot.

 If you err too far on the side of automation, you risk making blunders that can lead to short-term embarrassment or cause long-term strategy issues.